Hertig-family/CPPON/readme.txt

                     use databases disk space and message queues to send commands (almost always in JSON) but sharing data and status has never been so easy.

-                    Code has to be written for to handle each possible device but only the code defined as installed in the configuration section is used.
-The only difficult task is having the configuration utility create all the supporting items in the JSON file.
+                    Code has to be written to handle each possible device but only the code defined as installed in the configuration section is used.
+The only difficult task is having the configuration utility create all the supporting items in the JSON file needed by the device software.

            example: /*
                      * A little demonstration program to show some features of the C++ Object Notation library